Type System

 Two types deserve special attention: Entity and Entity Reference.

-Entity Reference is a pointer to a record—like a lookup field in Dynamics 365.
+Entity Reference is a pointer to a record - like a lookup field in Dataverse.
 It contains just enough information to identify the record (entity type and record ID) but doesn't contain the record's data.
 Use Entity Reference when you need to reference a record but don't need its fields.

 Entity is a complete record with all its fields and values.
 Use Entity when you need to access or manipulate the record's data.
-FlowOn Logic can retrieve Entity data from Dynamics 365 when needed, allowing your logic to access fields from related records.
+Logic Composer can retrieve Entity data from Dataverse when needed, allowing your logic to access fields from related records.